 3) Did both participants agree to engage in sexual conduct?

 This area is often the hardest to determine.
 If physical force or threats were used to coerce someone into having sex, that sexual activity is rape.
 However, rape often isn't violent.
 No means no, and silence does not mean yes.
 It doesn't matter if you've had sex with the perpetrator before, or were married to him or her.
 If you've had sex before but do not consent the next time, yet your partner continues and has sexual activity with you, that is rape.
 If you had already started, and then you say no, and your partner keeps going, that is rape.
-No means stop
+No means stop.

+What if it was attempted rape, or there was no penetration?
 This is likely covered under your state's or country's sexual assault law.
 Even if you're not sure the law recognizes what happened was rape, if you were violated you have the right to hurt and the necessity to heal.
 No one should delegitimize what happened because there was no penetration.
 The violence involved in an attempted rape is legitimate and can have the same impact on the survivor as a completed rape.
 Also, remember that rape can include oral or anal penetration.
 This penetration is not limited to penile, but can include other body parts or objects.
 The legal definition of rape can be tricky, but remember that even if the law is not on your side, many others are.

 If you are a rape survivor, or you think you may have been a victim of rape, peer support can be very helpful.
 Remember that it was not your fault and you are not alone.
 Consider joining Pandora's Aquarium, a rape survivor message board, chat room, and online support group.